hinsoned/Active_Recall_Pro/README.md

 ## NOTES
 - __init__.py :What is this?
 It tells python that the directory this file is in is a package.
 You can import modules from files in this package to other files using import statments and more.
 It facilitates the reuse of components within the package. https://www.youtube.com/watch?v=mWaMSGwiSB0

+Blueprints: What are these?
+Effectively this allows you to create url routes that return different things that can then be used in a different file using the .register_blueprint( ) function. https://www.youtube.com/watch?v=_LMiUOYDxzE&t=24s

+Jinja2: This is a templating language that allows you to put some python in html files.
+It makes use of {%%} to create blocks that can be overwritten in a base file by elements of other files.
+This isincluded with the flask install. https://www.youtube.com/watch?v=4yaG-jFfePc For documentation see: https://jinja.palletsprojects.com/en/3.1.x/